tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2015-05-16-ppw-gala-na-hali.md

 4 = { path = "matt2hot-vs-electrico.jpg", caption = "[Matt2Hot](@/w/sedzia-matt2hot.md) vs Electrico", source = "Official PpW YouTube" }
 +++

-Gala Na Hali (_An Event in a Gym Hall_) was an early PpW show from the backyard era, held indoors in a [school at Gubinowska street][gubin], which some of the members of the promotion attended at the time.
+Gala Na Hali (_An Event in a Gym Hall_) was an early PpW show from the backyard era, held indoors in a school at Gubinowska street, which some of the members of the promotion attended at the time.
 There was no ring and all the fights took place on mattresses - mainly in the titular gym hall but also outside of it, in a school corridor and an adjacent PE changing room.
 There was no audience and also no referee.

 {% card() %}
 - - '[Johnny Blade](@/w/johnny-blade.md)'